 Greedy baron Peletti (Totò) hides a box of precious jewels his father had destined to their town.
 The townspeople trick him into believing he is dead and, in a fake afterlife, try to convince him to finally give up the heredity.

-Although Totò's performance as the greedy baron is by far the best thing of the picture, I have to say that a young Carlo Croccolo is also rather funny as his miserable waiter.
+Although Totò's performance as the avaricious baron is by far the best thing about the picture, I have to say a young Carlo Croccolo is also rather funny as his miserable butler.

-Overall, not a great movie, and almost every scene without Totò (thankfully, very few) is totally worthless; besides, while the first part (before the fake death) is funny, and the second (during the baron's ordeal in the "afterlife") is also not bad, the last act the movie loses momentum and drags.
-However, Totò's interpretation of the archetypal "greedy" character inevitably brings a smile to my face.
+Overall, not a great movie, and almost every scene without Totò (thankfully, very few) is worthless; besides, while the first act (before the fake death) is amusing, and the second (the baron's ordeal in the "afterlife") is also not bad, the last part drags.
+However, Totò's interpretation of the archetypal greedy character inevitably brings a smile to my face.

 5 of 5 people found this review helpful.